RaghadAbdulhadi/reading-notes/sql.md

 # Introduction to SQL

-## SQL Language allows technical and non-technical users to:
+## SQL Language allows technical and non-technical users to: (from a relational database)
-- query
+- Query
-- manipulate
+- Manipulate
-- transform
+- Transform
-from a relational database.

 ## SQL Databases: